Product Line

 As part of Rotork's routine and non-routine visits to and audits of our suppliers, our Supplier Quality Engineers, Category Managers, regional and local Supply Chain staff as well as the wider Rotork leadership team remain vigilant regarding indications of any risk related to modern slavery and human trafficking.

-As part of the review and ongoing monitoring of our supplier relationships, we continue to assess the slavery and human trafficking risks arising from relationships through regular as well as incident-driven supplier audits.
+As part of ongoing monitoring of our supplier relationships, we continue to assess the slavery and human trafficking risks arising from relationships through regular as well as incident-driven supplier audits.
 We identify appropriate steps to address any risks identified.
 Such steps may include placing appropriate contractual obligations on suppliers, working with the supplier to make improvements, or ceasing to work with a supplier altogether.
+Throughout the year, our Global Supply Chain and factory teams conduct supplier site visits to select and qualify new suppliers or re-evaluate existing suppliers.
+In 2025, none of our site visits or remote reviews identified modern slavery concerns.

 We have developed key performance indicators (KPIs) to monitor the risk-based actions we are taking and assess the effectiveness of our modern slavery-related control measures.
 The KPIs are reviewed annually and updated as appropriate.